Variable-Embedding/nlp-ft/readme.md

 NLP pipeline for Spring 2021.

 1. Get pre-trained GloVe embeddings.
+2. Get benchmark corpra such as wikitext2, penn tree bank, and imdb
+3. Train a neural network with variable parameters

 ## Getting Started

+1. To run from Google Colab, make a copy of the following colab notebook: [https://colab.research.google.com/drive/1WI6atgi6TW8wikipHfj5adOAJ_oZrwy6?usp=sharing](https://colab.research.google.com/drive/1WI6atgi6TW8wikipHfj5adOAJ_oZrwy6?usp=sharing)

+* The colab noteook will clone and run the lm-experiment.

+2. To run from your machine, clone with the code below.
 ```terminal
 git clone https://github.com/Variable-Embedding/nlp-ft
 ```

-* To run from Google Colab, make a copy of the following colab notebook: [https://colab.research.google.com/drive/1WI6atgi6TW8wikipHfj5adOAJ_oZrwy6?usp=sharing](https://colab.research.google.com/drive/1WI6atgi6TW8wikipHfj5adOAJ_oZrwy6?usp=sharing)

-2. After cloning, selecting a branch, and an IDLE of your choosing, from terminal, run the command make install to load all dependencies:

 * optional but recommended step: create a new anaconda environment.
 ```terminal